 Around the harbour and the Inverarish area of Raasay there is a network of well-marked walking routes managed by the Scottish Forestry Commission.
 Each route has been given a colour.
 Our route is going to start following the ‘Blue’ route and join the ‘Red’ route for the second half of the walk.
 Full details of all routes have been published by the Forestry Commission as a leaflet.

 Our selected route covers a total distance of 6.45km and will take around 1hr 50min to walk with no stops.
 The route is a loop that starts and finishes at the ferry terminal building.
-The walk is graded as Medium in difficulty.
+The walk is graded as Average in difficulty.
 Generally the paths are solid but there are a couple of smaller sections which are either muddy or rough.

 From the ferry terminal building follow a narrow road to the left side of the building.
 There is the sea wall on your left.
 This road leads to the old pier where there are some local boats.
 Pass the pier and cut left down on to the beach.
 Walk to the far end of the beach where you will come to a gate.
 If the tide is far in and the beach is covered, there is a grassy path just above the water line that leads to the same gate.